containerbuildsystem/atomic-reactor/docs/api.md

 # API

-atomic-reactor has proper python API.
+atomic-reactor has a proper Python API.
 You can use it in your scripts or services without invoking shell:

 ```python
 from atomic_reactor.api import build_image_in_privileged_container